Jérémy Perbet

-Jérémy Louis Perbet (born 12 December 1984) is a French professional footballer who plays as a forward for RFC Liège.
+Jérémy Louis Perbet (born 12 December 1984) is a French professional footballer who plays as a forward.
+He is currently unemployed after most recently playing for RCS Braine in the Belgian Division 3.

 Career

 Clermont and Moulins

 Perbet was born in Le Puy-en-Velay, Haute-Loire.
-He finished his youth graduation with hometown's Le Puy Foot 43 Auvergne, joining Ligue 2 side Clermont Foot in the summer of 2003.
+He finished his youth graduation with his hometown's Le Puy Foot 43 Auvergne, joining Ligue 2 side Clermont Foot in the summer of 2003.
 On 2 August 2003, he made his professional debut, playing the last ten minutes in a 0–0 home draw against FC Rouen; his first professional goal came on 27 September, netting the game's only in a home success over FC Gueugnon.
 Perbet finished his first season with 26 league appearances and 4 goals.

 In the 2004–05 season, Clermont finished 18th, only one point above relegation, and despite the club reaching the quarter-finals in both Coupe de la Ligue and Coupe de France, Perbet's contribution was limited, only finding the net five times in 32 matches, rarely being a starter.

 In August 2005, after appearing two times for Clermont during the season, Perbet joined Championnat National side AS Moulins.
-He found a goalscoring touch during his one-season spell at the Auvergne side, scoring 23 goals in only 31 appearances, and finishing the season as a topscorer alongside Jawad El Hajri of US Boulogne.
-Despite Perbet's contribution, Moulins finished the season 19th, and was subsequently relegated.
+He found a goalscoring touch during his one-season spell at the Auvergne side, scoring 23 goals in only 31 appearances, and finishing the season as a top scorer alongside Jawad El Hajri of US Boulogne.
+Despite Perbet's contribution, Moulins finished the season 19th and was relegated.